 Monolith

-Monolith is a site-specific video sculpture that I developed during the last semester of my undergrad program.
+Monolith is a site-specific video sculpture that I developed during the last semester of my undergrad program at UT Dallas.

 The work was an exploration of abstract video textures and live camera feedback techniques, set to an active ambient soundscape that lulled, and chirped, and rumbled the casing of the televisions, yet never repeated itself.